sematext/docs/docs/monitoring/spm-monitor-switching-modes.md

 ## From Standalone to In-Process

-1. Add javaagent definition to startup script of your service according to notes on <https://apps.sematext.com/ui/monitoring> (under in-process tab)
+1. Add javaagent definition to startup script of your service according to notes on [Monitoring](https://apps.sematext.com/ui/monitoring) page under in-process tab

 2. Edit **properties** file of your system found in /spm/spm-monitor/conf/ directory (in case you are monitoring a service